99% Invisible

 This is the second official episode, breaking down the 1974 Pulitzer Prize winning book, The Power Broker by our hero Robert Caro.

-New York Times political columnist Jamelle Bouie is our book club guest.
+This week, Roman Mars and Elliott Kalan sit down with New York Times political columnist Jamelle Bouie as our book club guest.

-On today’s show, Elliott Kalan and Roman Mars will cover Part 3 of the book (Chapters 6 through the end of Chapter 10), discussing the major story beats and themes, with occasional asides from Jamelle Bouie guiding us through the politics of the era.
+Elliott and Roman cover Part 3 of the book (Chapter 6 through Chapter 10), discussing the major story beats and themes, with occasional asides from Jamelle Bouie guiding us through the politics of the era.

 White Castle has its own take on fast food hamburgers.
 For starters, the patties are square, with five holes in each patty.
 And they’re small, too –- two-and-a-half inch sliders.
 Just big enough to fit into the palm of your hand.
 And since they’re steamed on a bed of onions, everything is infused with this very specific onion-esque flavor.